DenialAdams/roland/README.md

 When compiling for the WASM-4 target, all WASM-4 APIs will be automatically made available to you.
 No extra configuration is needed.

 An example WASM-4 game can be viewed here: https://github.com/DenialAdams/roland/blob/master/samples/wasm4/endless-runner/cart.rol

+### Linux x86_64

+By providing the `--amd64` flag to the roland compiler, a 64 bit ELF binary will be produced.
+By default the binary is completely static, directly using linux system calls.
+For this compilation target, you will need `qbe` and `as` installed on your system.

 ## Tooling